 The sumo wrestlers have already assembled.
 We really haven’t known what to expect.
 Our knowledge about the sumo sport and sumo wrestling game is limited to the few facts we sporadically now and then have read and the sparse glimpses of matches we have watched on television.

 Now we learn and understand why the concept sumo stable is an appropriate designation.
-We are staring into a room with genuine clay on the floor.
-The surroundings are very ‘stable-like’ with already sweating, partly naked sumo wrestler bodies.

 They line up in an already marked circle, checking each other out.
 They all have a focused and deeply concentrated expression on their faces.
 We now understand why visitors are required not to talk, not to eat, not to use flash behind the window.
 Even any minor movement will most likely distract the sumo wrestlers.